Gonellarro/Nextcloud-with-docker-and-Nginx-reverse-proxy/README.md

 - Ubuntu Server (version 20.20 used)
 - Docker installation (snap default installation)
 - Docker compose installation
-- ngnix reverse proxy (used) with letsencrypt and host domain (duckdns.org used)
+- nginx reverse proxy (used) with letsencrypt and host domain (duckdns.org used)
-- Network from ngnix reverse proxy from docker-compose (proxy_net used )
+- Network from nginx reverse proxy from docker-compose (proxy_net used )